willblenkhorn/Audio-processing-toolkit/README.md

 * Integrating matplotlib into PyQT: http://matplotlib.org/examples/user_interfaces/embedding_in_qt4.html
 * Graphing library in C++ in case that's too slow: http://www.qcustomplot.com/ which turns out to have some DIY python bindings of it's own https://github.com/dimV36/QCustomPlot-PyQt5  usage: http://developers-club.com/posts/260761/
 * Discussion about loading and playing sound files: http://bastibe.de/2013-11-27-audio-in-python.html
+* Discussion about normalisation and about Cython for speeding it all up: http://bastibe.de/2012-11-02-real-time-signal-processing-in-python.html